aeschi/ignite/tasks/anna.md

 # Conclusion
 I think this is one of the best group projects I've ever been apart of.
 The flat hierarchy worked extremly well.
 I sort of took the lead in managing all of our meetings and generally taking the producer role, but it wasn't such a big role since we had a captain for each departement anyways.
 Everybody was in charge of a departement, so the responsibility was clear and well distributed.
 However, one could still be part of any team to share their opinion without having to actively work on it.
 So for example I was on the sound team, where I looked up sound moods and expressed my thoughts, but I dindn't create the actual sound design.
 This way everyone felt very integrated in what interests them about the project.

+I already learned a lot from the project on a conceptual and technical level, but also about the topic itself.